MatuaDoc/OnslowCollege.github.io/13dtc/programming/assessment_one.md

 - uses conditional statements and/or loops
 - get input from the user
 - set out code clearly and document the code with comments
-- test your program, in an organised way, to ensure the program works with expected cases
+- test your program, in an organised way, to ensure the program works with expected cases ([view sample testing table](sample_testing.docx))

 You must also use at least **two** (2) of the following complex techniques: